 In January 2006 GNBA received a generous legacy enabling the purchase of its own property in Ranskill, Nottinghamshire.
 When Derek Stringer retired after ten years of service to GNBA he was succeeded by current Director, Tom Ward.

-Today Good News Broadcasting Association continues to produce Christian radio programmes week by week from its base in Ranskill.
+In 2018 the decision was taken to sell the property in Ranskill.
+This both released capital to sustain the ministry and, by moving the office to Manchester, increased the opportunities to connect with other ministries and organisations.
+Today Good News Broadcasting Association continues to produce Christian radio programmes, podcasts and videos week by week from this base in Manchester.
 Please pray for us as we look to the future and meet the challenges ahead, that God will continue to use GNBA to teach the Bible through radio and to change hearts and lives.